 The phrase own voices was coined in 2015 by writer and activist Corinne Duyvis on Twitter, It refers to books in which “the protagonist and the author share a marginalized identity” whether that’s a racial, cultural, or gender identity or a disability.

-When children of color see themselves represented in books, they learn that people who look like them matter, and that they are seen.
-When that story is also told by someone who looks like them, they know that the person behind the story is someone like them, too, who has a shared experience.
+When children of color see themselves represented in books, they feel reflected and seen, and that they are seen.
+When that story is also told by someone who looks like them, they know that the person behind the story is someone like them, too, who has a shared experience and who has a voice to share that experience.
 As children’s author Tina Athaide explains, “It is first-hand storytelling.”

 As with all things, some books featuring BIPOC characters are better than others.
 Embrace Race offers a comprehensive guide (find it here) to choosing the best.
 Find books in which BIPOC are the protagonists or stars of the book, they recommend, and aim for a balanced set of portrayals, so children don’t start to identify one experience as defining BIPOC.